patrickballantyne/CDRC-Retail-Indicators/README.md

 We also provide retail centre catchments, delineated using the HERE REST API:
 - Drive-time catchments for all centres not classified as 'Small Local Centres'.
-- Walking catchments for all centres.
+- Walking catchments for all centres not classified as 'Small Local Centres'.

 ### Safeguarded - available [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-indicators).